firezone/firezone/docs/docs/authenticate/README.md

 }
 ```

+The following config settings are required for the integration:

 1. `discovery_document_uri`: This URL returns a JSON with information to
 construct a request to the OpenID server.
 1. `client_id`: The client ID of the application.